PDAL/PDAL/doc/stages/writers.pcd.rst

 _`order`
   Comma-separated list of dimension names in the desired output order.
 For example "X,Y,Z,Red,Green,Blue".
-Dimension names can optionally be followed with a colon (':') seperated list of field size, type, and in the case of ASCII, precision.
-Ex: "X:4:F:2, Y:4:F:2, Z:4:F:3" If no precision is specified the value provided with the precision_ option is used.
-Size defaults to 8 bytes and type defaults to float.
+Dimension names can optionally be followed by a PDAL type (e.g., Unsigned32) and dimension-specific precision (used only with "ascii" compression).
+Ex: "X=Float:2, Y=Float:2, Z=Float:3, Intensity=Unsigned32" If no precision is specified the value provided with the precision_ option is used.
+The default dimension type is double precision float.
 [Default: none]

 keep_unspecified
   If true, writes all dimensions.
 Dimensions specified with the order_ option